lijikun/gaussian-wrapper-scripts/README.md

         ./g09template.sh template-sample-opt.gjf mol* -n 8

-And it will generate files automatically named like `mol-a_template-sample-opt.gjf`.
+And it generates auto-named files like `mol-a.xyz_template-sample-opt.gjf`.
 The checkpoint files will be named accordingly.
 The script file is unspecified so it will be automatically named `g09_template-sample-opt.gjf.sh`, and made executable.

 ## g09run.sh